dsc-blockchain-vote/blockchain-voting-system/README.md

 To run just the server, refer to `API.md` on how to use the APIs using Postman or cURL
 Note that since the server interacts with a blockchain, certain actions can take more time to respond since they need to be mined on the blockchain first.

+Note: Any interaction with blockchain requires some time.
+Please be patient

 &nbsp;